mithubindia/vmenu/guides/nvidia.md

 ## We check that Plex uses the graphics card.

-As we can see, the Plex LXC container makes use of the Nvidia graphics card from our Virtuliservmenu host.
+As we can see, the Plex LXC container makes use of the Nvidia graphics card from our Virtuliser host.

 ![Plex using NVIDIA GPU 1](https://raw.githubusercontent.com/MacRimi/vmenu/main/guides/nvidia/nvidia-11.png)